Elimination Chamber (2023): Background

 The event was held at the Bell Centre in Montreal, Quebec, Canada, which was WWE's first major event to be held here since Breaking Point in September 2009.
 The arena was also the site of the infamous Montreal Screwjob which occurred in the 1997 Survivor Series.

-Elimination Chamber is a gimmick event first produced by the American promotion WWE in 2010.
+Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2015.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.

 Announced on October 24, 2022, the 13th Elimination Chamber event was scheduled to take place on Saturday, February 18, 2023, at the Bell Centre in Montreal, Quebec, Canada, and featured wrestlers from the Raw and SmackDown brand divisions.
 This marked the first Elimination Chamber event to be held in Canada, and the second to be held outside of the United States, after the 2022 event, which was held in Saudi Arabia.
 This also marked the first major WWE event to be held in Montreal since Breaking Point in September 2009.
-The event aired on pay-per-view worldwide and was available to livestream on Peacock in the United States and the WWE Network in most international markets.
-It was also the first Elimination Chamber to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
+In addition to airing on PPV worldwide and via livestreaming on Peacock in the United States and the WWE Network in most international markets, it was the first Elimination Chamber to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge in January.
 It was also announced that the February 17 episode of Friday Night SmackDown would air live from the same venue.
 Premium hospitality packages went on sale on October 28 before general public tickets became available on November 18.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

 In 2011 and since 2013, the event has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.